blocks-dao/blocks-data-example/readme.md

 ## Usage

-The following example will shows how to insert data into a BLOCKS transaction, also fetching then parsing the data from the blockchain.
+The following example shows how to insert data into a BLOCKS transaction, also fetching then parsing the data from the blockchain.

 ### Import Essential Libraries